Georgia Division of Family and Children Services

 Adopted Teen Empowerment and Mentoring (ATEAM Program)

-Provides teens from 6-12th grades with opportunity for support and self-expression through group interactions with other adopted teens.
+Provides teens from 13-18.5 years old, with opportunity for support and self-expression through group interactions with other adopted teens.
 ATEAM participants strive to understand the unique aspects of adoption and are encouraged to express their concerns openly in a safe environment.
 For many participants, this type of peer support is their first opportunity to interact with other adopted teens and to understand that their experiences and feelings related to adoption are normal.
 ATEAM offers parent support, educational resources, training materials and respite opportunities for adoptive parents.

 Contact ATEAM Program Administrator: Chris Greer; Family Matters Consulting, Inc. Primary: (770) 881-7789}